AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-33/acsd-51645-saving-a-new-cart-price-rule-if-the-extension-magento-offlineshipping-is-disabled.md

 ## Issue

-Saving a new Cart Price Rule if the extension Magento_OfflineShipping is disabled.
+Getting an error when saving a new Cart Price Rule if the extension `Magento_OfflineShipping` is disabled.

 <u>Steps to reproduce</u>: